-“Fred Johnson reported without consulting any records that on June 24, 1947, while prospecting at a point in the Cascade Mountains approximately five thousand feet from sea level, during the afternoon he noticed a reflection, looked up, and saw a disc proceeding in a southeasterly direction.
-Immediately upon sighting this object he placed his telescope to his eye and observed the disc for approximately forty-five to sixty seconds.”
+"Fred Johnson [address deleted in the declassified FBI files] reported without consulting any records that on June 24, 1947, while prospecting at a point in the Cascade Mountains approximately five thousand feet from sea level, during the afternoon he noticed a reflection, looked up, and saw a disc proceeding in a southeasterly direction.
+Immediately upon sighting this object he placed his telescope to his eye and observed the disc for approximately forty-five to sixty seconds."

 We're then told that Johnson "...remarked that it is possible for him to pick up an object at a distance of ten miles with his telescope.
 At the time the disc was sighted by Mr. Johnson it was banking in the sun, and he observed five or six similar objects but only concentrated on one.
 He related that they did not fly in any particular formation and that he would estimate their height to be about one thousand feet from where he was standing.
 He said the object was about thirty feet in diameter and appeared to have a tail.
 It made no noise.

 "According to Johnson he remained in the vicinity of the Cascades for several days and then returned to Portland and noted an article in the local paper which stated in effect that a man in Boise, Idaho, had sighted a similar object but that authorities had disclaimed any knowledge of such an object.
 He said he communicated with the Army for the sole purpose of attempting to add credence to the story furnished by the man in Boise."